Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 - [Target](#id)

 ## <a name="adgroup"></a>Ad Group
-The name of the ad group where this ad extension is associated or removed.
+The name of the ad group used to target the feed item.
+If this field is set, the feed item will only be eligible for the specified ad group.

-**Add:** Read-only and Required
-**Delete:** Read-only and Required

 > [!NOTE]
-> For add and delete, you must specify either the [Parent Id](#parentid) or both of the [Ad Group](#adgroup) and [Campaign](#campaign) fields.
+> This field is only applicable for ad customizer feeds.

+**Add:** Optional.
+If the target [campaign](#campaign) is also set, the ad group must exist within the specified campaign.
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
+**Delete:** Read-only

 ## <a name="adschedule"></a>Ad Schedule
-The list of day and time ranges that you want the ad extension to be displayed with your ads.
+The list of day and time ranges that you want the feed item to be displayed with your ads.
 Each day and time range includes the scheduled day of week, start/end hour, and start/end minute.
 Each day and time range is enclosed by left and right parentheses, and separated from other day and time ranges with a semicolon (;) delimiter.
 Within each day and time range the format is *Day[StartHour:StartMinue-EndHour:EndMinute]*.

+> [!NOTE]
+> This field is only applicable for ad customizer feeds.

 The possible values of *StartHour* range from 00 to 23, where *00* is equivalent to 12:00AM and *12* is 12:00PM.